Reewr/gogs-cli/README.md

 After this, you're good to go and can run any of the commands you'd like.

+The current capabilities include:

+- Adding and listing repositories
+- Adding, listing, reading and replying to issues
+- Finding user

+I plan to support all of the Gogs API through a sensible commandline, even administrative options

 ## Getting autocompletion

 The auto-completion is still in development and will in the future also allow you to cache repositories and issues, but for now, you will need to do the following: